-In this second installment of Xue Wei’s article on how to brew good tea, there’s plenty of advice from unexpected sources: none other than John Lennon, the writers George Orwell and Christopher Hitchens, and the scientist and author Mark Miodownik.
+Welcome to part 2 of Xue Wei’s article from Lifeweek magazine.
+Ever wondered how to brew good tea?
+Well, there’s plenty of advice from unexpected sources: none other than John Lennon, the writers George Orwell and Christopher Hitchens, and the scientist and author Mark Miodownik.

 Behind the modest simplicity of a “cuppa” lies the extremely complex science of tea and the rules and rituals that have developed around our enjoyment of it, which even extend to how tall a teapot should be.
 The choice is yours, of course.